wanelo-chef/resource-control/README.md

 See the documentation of resource controls in the References section below for available resource limits.

+#### Users

+Tasks started as a superuser can be added to any project, but if a task or process is started by a non-privileged user, that user should be added to the project.

+The `users` attribute can be set as a String or an Array.

 #### Local actions and signalling